 Car mechanics need your opinion.
 I finished another round of taking ASE tests.
 I am currently certified in a grand total of 14 different areas.

-I also have 2 more that I let lapse (collision repair and compressed natural gas) because every five years, I have to recertify in each individual area.
+I also have 2 more that I let lapse in collision repair and compressed natural gas, because every five years, I have to recertify in each individual area.

 This last round, taking 4 tests cost me over $100.
 Recently like many my pay was reduced in order to save jobs.
 I’m back to making what I did in

 1987.
 The costs of ASE tests remain the same.
 At my current employer to receive senior technician pay grade, you must have at least six ASE certifications.

 The fact that I have gone way past the minimum number causes some friction between me and other technicians that struggle with taking the tests.

 I have met many mechanics that were excellent at what they do, but just didn’t have test taking skills to pass the exams.
 The technician a, technician b, both or neither format used throughout the tests can be tricky.